By a Broken Rites researcher (article updated 19 October 2016)

 "I left as quickly as I could, I was very confused, I didn't know what to do, what to think."

-Mr Roach said there were two further encounters the following year which included an element of consent.
+Roach said there were two further encounters the following year (while Fr Walshe was an assistant priest in a parish at Blackburn in Melbourne's east).
+These later encounters, says Mr Roach, included an element of consent.

 Mr Roach left the seminary in 1983, but two years later decided to return and had a meeting with the new rector, Dr George Pell.